AI OCR Software Scales Gas Station Operations With 20K+ Transactions

 Best for

 Government projects require more detailed discovery than most.
-We map the current process -- the paper forms, the email workflows, the legacy system integrations, the statutory obligations -- before designing anything.
-We identify the data protection requirements, the accessibility obligations, and the security controls that the project must meet from day one.
+We map the current process: the paper forms, the email workflows, the legacy system integrations, the statutory obligations.
+We identify the data protection requirements, the accessibility obligations, and the security controls the project must meet from day one.
 Discovery produces a fixed-scope specification that can go through procurement without scope uncertainty.

-We design the system architecture around the specific constraints of your environment -- the on-premise or cloud hosting requirements, the network security controls, the integration protocols available to connect to legacy back-office systems, and the data retention and sovereignty requirements.
-Government systems need security and accessibility baked into the architecture, not added afterwards.
+We design the system architecture around the specific constraints of your environment: the on-premise or cloud hosting requirements, the network security controls, the integration protocols available to connect to legacy back-office systems, and the data retention and sovereignty requirements.
+Government systems need security and accessibility built into the architecture, not added afterwards.

 Development runs in two-week sprints with working software reviewed at each checkpoint.
-For citizen-facing services, we build accessible interfaces from the first sprint -- not accessibility-audited at the end.
-For back-office systems, we involve the officers who will use the system in sprint reviews so workflow issues are caught before they are embedded in production code.
+For citizen-facing services, we build accessible interfaces from the first sprint, not audited for accessibility at the end.
+For back-office systems, we involve the officers who will use the system in sprint reviews so workflow issues are caught before they're embedded in production code.

-Most focused builds -- a citizen portal, a permits system, or a case management tool -- deliver a production-ready system in 12 to 16 weeks.
+Most focused builds, a citizen portal, a permits system, or a case management tool, deliver a production-ready system in 12 to 16 weeks.
 The full engagement, including discovery, security assurance, accessibility audit, and parallel running before full cutover, typically runs 20 to 28 weeks for a single service.
 Larger platform replacements covering multiple service areas run 6 to 12 months.
-We work in milestones, so you see working software every two weeks and can adjust scope before it is built into production.
+We work in milestones, so you see working software every two weeks and can adjust scope before it's built into production.

-Yes, and we build accessibility in from the first sprint rather than auditing against it at the end of the project.
+Yes.
+We build accessibility in from the first sprint rather than auditing against it at the end.
 WCAG 2.1 AA compliance is a legal requirement for public sector websites in the UK under the Public Sector Bodies Accessibility Regulations, and a practical requirement for any citizen-facing government service.
 Our development process includes accessibility checks at each sprint review, and we conduct or facilitate a formal accessibility audit before go-live.
 We can provide an accessibility statement and a VPAT for procurement requirements.

 Yes.
-Most government projects involve at least one legacy back-office system -- a financial management system, a housing system, a planning system -- that the new digital service needs to connect to.
+Most government projects involve at least one legacy back-office system, a financial management system, a housing system, or a planning system, that the new digital service needs to connect to.
 Where the legacy system has an API, we use it.
-Where it does not, we build integration using database-level connectors, file-based exchange, or a middleware layer that translates between the legacy system's data format and the new platform.
+Where it doesn't, we build integration using database-level connectors, file-based exchange, or a middleware layer that translates between the legacy system's data format and the new platform.
 We document the integration architecture during the discovery phase so there are no surprises when development starts.

 A citizen portal or self-service application form with back-office integration typically runs $30,000 to $65,000.
 A permits and licensing management system covering application, workflow, inspection, and decision runs $50,000 to $100,000.
 A case management system for social services or benefits administration typically runs $60,000 to $120,000 depending on the complexity of the case workflow and reporting requirements.
-We scope every project before pricing it -- fixed cost agreed before development starts, suitable for a public sector procurement process.
-We do not do hourly billing.
+We scope every project before pricing it: fixed cost agreed before development starts, suitable for a public sector procurement process.
+We don't do hourly billing.

 What clients say